nxtbn-com/nxtbn-docs/source/management-command.md

 7. `python manage.py populate_fake_users`
    - Generates fake user accounts.
 You can specify the number of fake users you want to generate by passing an argument to the command.
 This is useful for testing user-related features.

-For other commands based on Django, please check this documentation: [Django Admin Commands](https://docs.djangoproject.com/en/5.0/ref/django-admin/).
+For other commands based on Django, please check this documentation: [Django management Commands](https://docs.djangoproject.com/en/5.0/ref/django-admin/#django-admin-and-manage-py).
 These are not related to nxtbn but are good for handling things smartly.